meteorhacks/npm/README.md

 ## Defining Packages

-Once the npm support has been initialized, you'll be having a file name called `packages.json` inside your app.
-Define packages on that file as shown below.
+Once npm support has been initialized, you'll have a file name called `packages.json` inside your app.
+Define packages in that file as shown below.

 ~~~json
 {